Security proof for quantum cryptography against entanglement-measurement attack: Security proof against entanglement-measurement attack

-Let us assume that a participant, Alice, prepares a certain number of copies of the state $\left|\psi_{GHZ}\right\rangle$, and then she sends some particles in each state to Bob.
-Alice and Bob randomly select some states and perform quantum Fourier transform on each particle in the selected states.
-After quantum Fourier transform, the states are transformed into
+To achieve eavesdropping checking, Alice prepares some additional ones (assuming that the number is enough for eavesdropping checking) when generating the GHZ state $\left\vert \psi_{GHZ} \right\rangle$.
+Then she sends some or all of the particles in each state to Bob.
+Afterwards, Alice and Bob negotiate (usually using classical channels), and jointly randomly select some of the GHZ states and perform a quantum Fourier transform on each particle in each selected state.
+After the quantum Fourier transform, $\left\vert \psi_{GHZ} \right\rangle$ are transformed into